mikizi/nerd-mode/README.md

 Start debugging your Code using a console system catching errors and console log - perfect for mobile cases.
 ## Code Example

-Just add to your url ending : "nerd-mode=1" and that's it.
+- Just add to your url ending : "nerd-mode=1" and that's it.
  sample:
  http://example.com/?nerd-mode=1
+-  press Ctrl + Enter To open console

 ## Installation